Beach House Recovery Center » Mental Health Disorders » Anxiety

 Individuals may experience more than one type of anxiety disorder simultaneously, and the severity of symptoms can vary.

 Anxiety disorder symptoms can vary depending on the specific type of anxiety disorder a person is experiencing.
-However, there are common symptoms shared among various anxiety disorders.
+However, common physical and psychological symptoms shared among various anxiety disorders may include:

 People who routinely feel anxious might self-medicate with alcohol or other mood-altering substances.
 While this can temporarily relieve anxiety symptoms, it often leads to a problematic cycle.